datanav/docs/extension-points.rst

 The templates that are relevant to building new data sources are:

-    - The `asp.net 1.0 template <https://github.com/sesam-io/aspnet-datasource-template>`_.
-This template uses asp.net 1.0 and .net core 1.0, and is fully cross platform.
+    - The `ASP.NET template <https://github.com/sesam-io/aspnet-datasource-template>`_.
+This template uses ASP.NET 1.0 and .NET Core 1.0, and is fully cross platform.

-    - The `python template <https://github.com/sesam-io/python-datasource-template>`_.
-Requires Python 3 and uses the `flask <http://flask.pocoo.org>`_ framework.
+    - The `Python template <https://github.com/sesam-io/python-datasource-template>`_.
+Requires Python 3 and uses the `Flask <http://flask.pocoo.org>`_ framework.

+    - The `Java template <https://github.com/sesam-io/java-datasource-template>`_.
+Requires Java 8 and uses the `Spark <http://sparkjava.com/>`_ micro framework.

 Pushing Data Into The Hub